 If you decide to move abroad, you need the right motivation and very good planning

-- Cost of living: the way I see it, there is no point in moving to Sydney and making $5,000 per month if I have to pay $3,500 in rent and work 40 hours a week.
+- Cost of living: the way I see it, there is no point in moving to a country where you make $5,000 per month but your rent is $4,000 and you have to work full-time just to make ends meet.
 I’d rather simplify my life and live with less than work more to earn more money (here is the list of the cheapest countries to live in).
-Alternatively, you could think about becoming a digital nomad (here is an example of how you can do it) and earn money working online.
-Remember that you should think about it BEFORE moving abroad.
+Alternatively, you could consider becoming a digital nomad (here is an example of how to do it) and earn money working online.
+Remember to think about it BEFORE moving abroad.
 In most cases, it takes years to become successful.

 What are the challenges of living abroad?

-The aspects I have mentioned are some of the ones to consider when choosing the country to move to, but remember that living abroad will also have its (many) challenges.
-Saying “I Want To Leave Everything Behind And Start A New Life” it’s not enough.
-If you have unresolved issues in your old life, you will drag them along with you in your new life.
-Choices made in a hurry to run from serious issues will, in the long run, prove to be wrong.
+The aspects I have mentioned are among those to consider when choosing a country to move to, but remember that living abroad will also have its (many) challenges.
+Saying, “I’m going to drop everything and change my life” is not enough.
+If you have unresolved issues from your old life, you will carry them into your new one.
+Choices made in a hurry to run from serious issues will prove wrong in the long run.

 Here are some difficulties you may encounter while living abroad: